Eau Galle, Dunn County, Wisconsin

 The Town of Eau Galle (/ˌoʊˈgæli/) is located in Dunn County, Wisconsin, United States.
 The population was 797 at the 2000 census.
 The unincorporated community of Eau Galle and the ghost town of Welch Point are located in the town.

-History
+Etymology

-One theory is that Eau Galle meant "bitter water".
+One theory on Eau Galle's nomenclature is that Eau Galle meant "bitter water".

 However, the placename ultimately is a modified version of the Eau Galle River's French name, Au Galet, literally "with the gravel-bank".

 Eau ("water") and au ("with the") are pronounced alike in French.